John Lewis & Partners: Second half

 The first John Lewis store constructed as part of a shopping centre was the relocated Jessops, in Nottingham, which has been in the Victoria Centre since it opened in 1972.
 The announcement of an anchor tenant such as John Lewis contributes to the certainty of developers' proposals, and so attracts other retailers to the area.

 In 1992, John Lewis was once again bombed, this time by IRA members.
 The nearby Cavendish square was also bombed at the same time.

 Before the relaxation of UK Sunday trading laws in 1994, John Lewis stores closed on Mondays to allow staff a full two-day "weekend".

 The John Lewis Partnership was the first department store group in the UK to adopt central buying, launching the 'Jonell(e)' name for own-brand merchandise in 1937.
 That brand name has gradually been replaced with the 'John Lewis' name since 2001.
 Additional own brands include Collection by John Lewis as well as John Lewis & Co. and Collection Weekend by John Lewis.
 Several Waitrose own-brand products, such as cleaning materials and party stationery, are also available from John Lewis.

-In March 1999, John Lewis opened in Glasgow, which is its largest store outside London.

-21st century history
+21st-century history

 2000s

 Many stores acquired by John Lewis & Partners retained their original names for many years, including Tyrrell & Green in Southampton until 2000, Bonds of Norwich until 2001, Trewins in Watford until 2001, Jessop & Son in Nottingham until 2002, Bainbridge's in Newcastle-upon-Tyne until 2002, and Cole Brothers in Sheffield until 2002.
 All have now been rebranded John Lewis, with the exception of Peter Jones in south west London and Knight & Lee in Southsea which was closed in 2019.

 Investment has been made across the group in the twenty-first century.
 This has included the renovation of Peter Jones at a cost of £107 million, completed in 2004.
 The original Oxford Street John Lewis shop is still the flagship and largest branch in the partnership.
 A complete refurbishment of the building was completed in late 2007 at a cost of £60 million.
 This introduced the new Place To Eat restaurant and a brasserie and bistro in the store.
 A John Lewis Food Hall from Waitrose opened in the shop's basement on 3 October 2007.
 A second Food Hall opened at the John Lewis Bluewater store on 6 August 2009.

-In June 2004 John Lewis announced plans to open its first store in Northern Ireland at the Sprucefield Park development, the province's largest out of town shopping centre, located outside Lisburn and 10 miles from Belfast.
+In June 2004 John Lewis announced plans to open its first store in Northern Ireland at the Sprucefield Park development, the province's largest out-of-town retail park, located outside Lisburn and 10 miles from Belfast.
 The application was approved in June 2005 and the opening of the new store was scheduled for 2008.
 This decision was disputed and was taken to the High Court, where it was reversed.